Zipsqu/Deepfake-Detection/README.md

 <br /><br />

 4. ResNet with pre-trained weights (Imagenet): <br />
 -Simple, pre-trained model, essentially used in a same manner as EfficientNet.
+Only used for a sake of evaluation.
+-